in28minutes/deploy-spring-boot-aws-eb/README.md

 ## Course Overview

 ### Introduction
-Developing your first full stack application with React and Spring Boot is fun.
+Spring Boot is the No 1 Java Framework to develop REST API and Microservices.
+AWS (Amazon Web Services) is the No 1 Cloud Service Provider today.

+How about learning AWS by deploying Spring Applications to Cloud using Elastic Beanstalk?

-In this course, you will learn the basics of full stack development developing a Basic Todo Management Application using React, Spring Boot and Spring Security Frameworks.
+In this course, we deploy a variety of Spring Boot Applications to the Cloud:
+- REST APIs - Hello World and Todo - Jar
+- Todo Web Application War
+- Full Stack Application with React and Spring Boot
+- Single Container with REST API
+- Multi Container with Todo REST API talking to MySQL

-You will build the application step by step - in more than 50 steps.
-This course would be a perfect first step as an introduction to React and Full Stack Development.
+This course would be a perfect first step as an introduction to AWS and the Cloud.

+You will learn about automating deployments with Elastic Beanstalk CLI and creating a continuous delivery pipeline with AWS Code Pipeline.
+You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Elastic Beanstalk.

+You will be using a number of AWS Services - EC2, S3, AWS CodePipeLine, AWS CodeBuild, SQS, IAM, CloudWatch.

-You will be using React (Frontend View Framework), React Create App(To create React project), Various JavaScript Libraries (Axios, Formik, React Router), Spring Boot (REST API Framework), Spring (Dependency Management),  Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (JavaScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
+You will be using deploying a variety of projects to Amazon Web Services (AWS).
+These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.

 ## What you'll learn
-- You will learn to Topic No 1
-- You will understand about Topic No 1
-- You will develop a great application
+- You will Learn the Fundamentals of Amazon Web Services from Zero, no previous experience required
-- You will learn to design and develop SOAP and RESTful web services with Spring Boot
+- You will learn to deploy Spring Boot REST API to AWS with AWS Elastic Beanstalk
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
+- You will learn to deploy Java, Spring Boot Full Stack Applications to AWS with AWS Elastic Beanstalk and S3
-- You will Learn the Best Practices in Developing Awesome Java Spring Applications from an Expert with 20 Years of Programming Experience
+- You will be using a number of AWS Services - EC2, S3, AWS CodePipeLine, AWS CodeBuild, SQS, IAM, CloudWatch.
-- You will Acquire ALL the SKILLS to demonstrate an EXPERTISE with Spring Framework in Your Job Interviews
+- You will learn to deploy containerized Java Spring Boot applications to AWS
-- You will Acquire ALL the Python Skills needed to TRANSITION into Analytics, Machine Learning and Data Science Roles
-- You will Develop a REAL-TIME project with Angular and Spring Boot from SCRATCH
+- You will learn to create a continuous delivery pipeline with AWS Code Pipeline
+- You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Elastic Beanstalk.
 - You will Join 250,000 Learners having AMAZING LEARNING Experiences with in28Minutes
-- You will Learn Spring Framework the MODERN WAY - The way Real Projects use it!
-- You will Become a COMPLETE Spring Developer - With the ability to write Great Unit Tests
-- You will Go from a Total Beginner to an Experienced Spring Developer
-- You will Become the go to guy for Fixing Spring Framework problems in Your Project
-- You will Build an Amazing Single Page Application combining Angular with Spring Boot REST APIs
-- You will Master Fundamentals of Spring Framework from Zero, no previous experience required
-- You will Learn Basics of ....
-- You will Get expertise in the toolchain supporting Spring, including Spring Boot, Maven, Eclipse, JUnit and Mockito
-- You will Understand the LATEST frameworks and technologies, including Spring Boot, Maven, Eclipse, JUnit and Mockito.
-- You will learn to connect web services to JPA/Hibernate with Spring Boot
-- You will understand how to implement Exception Handling, Validation, HATEOAS and filtering for RESTful Web Services.
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Web Services, Spring Boot Data JPA
-- You will learn how to version, monitor (Spring Boot Actuator) and document (Swagger) your RESTful Web Services with Spring Boot
-- You will understand the best practices in designing RESTful web services
-- You will understand about WSDL, SOAP Header, SOAP Body, SOAP Fault, XSD, JAXB and EndPoint
-- You will develop a Todo Management Application step by step with login and logout functionalities
-- You will learn to use an Annotation based approach - @RequestParam, @ModelAttribute, @SessionAttributes
-- You will understand the basics of developing a Web Application - POST, GET, HTTP, MVC Pattern
-- You will learn the basics of JSP, JSTL, EL, Spring Tag Libraries
-- You will learn some of the magic of Spring Boot
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
-- You will learn to develop RESTful web services with Spring Boot
-- You will learn to develop a Web Application connecting to JPA/Hibernate Step by Step with Spring MVC and Spring Boot
-- You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, Spring Boot Test, Spring Boot Data JPA, Spring Boot Data REST
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will understand how to make best use of Spring Boot Actuator and Spring Boot Developer Tools
-- You will learn how to externalise application configuration using Spring Boot Profiles and Dynamic Configuration
-- You will understand and use the embedded servlet container options provided by Spring Boot - Tomcat, Jetty and Undertow
-- You will learn to write great Unit and Integration tests using Spring Boot Starter Test
-- You will learn the basics of Spring Framework - Dependency Injection, IOC Container, Application Context and Bean Factory.
-- You will understand how to use Spring Annotations - @Autowired, @Component, @Service, @Repository, @Configuration, @Primary....
-- You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
-- You will use a variety of Spring Boot Starters - Spring Boot Starter Web, Starter Data Jpa, Starter Test
-- You will learn the basics of Spring Boot, Spring AOP, Spring JDBC and JPA
-- You will learn the basics of Eclipse, Maven, JUnit and Mockito
-- You will develop a basic Web application step by step using JSP Servlets and Spring MVC
-- You will learn to write unit tests with XML, Java Application Contexts and Mockito

 ## Requirements
 - You have an attitude to learn while having fun :)
-- You have some programming experience with Java and you are a Spring Framework beginner
+- You have some programming experience with Java, Spring and Spring Boot
-- This not a beginner course — You should be confident in coding HTML and CSS before taking the course
+- You have a valid debit or credit card to create a AWS Account
+- You DO NOT need to have any experience with AWS (Amazon Web Services)

 ## Copy Writing Phrases For This Course